Striking “Gold” – Jeff Aplin, President, The David Aplin Group

 I was part of a strategic project that aimed to identify alternative and sustainable energy resources.
 Our work covered a whole bunch of energy clients across Canada from hydro companies in Ontario and Quebec to pipeline and oil and gas companies out west.
 This was my favourite piece of work, and the most intellectually challenging and forward-thinking project.

-What is your favorite piece of business advice?
+What is your favourite piece of business advice?

 There are many, but the one that comes to mind is: “Be tough because business is.”
 I can’t remember who said it, but I often think about it when making difficult decisions.